ids-s1-21/project-The_mathematicians/README.md

-decided that for each category, we will calculate a “critical” number such that when this category is a dependent variable, the total mark students obtained from questions in this category will be converted to 0 if their raw total marks are lower than the number.
-Otherwise they will be 1.
+decided that for each category, we will calculate a “critical” number such that when this category is a dependent variable, the total mark students obtained from questions in this category will be converted to 0 if their raw total marks are lower than the number, otherwise it will be 1.

 Then, we fit a logistic regression model for each pair of these categories and calculated their AUCs to assess how well these models